slott56/functional-SQL/docs/_build/html/_sources/components.rst.txt

     @enduml

 That's about it.
-We'll look at app code in the :ref:`demo` section.
+We look at app code in the :ref:`demo` and :ref:`tutorial` sections.

 We'll look at the :py:mod:`funcsql` code in the :ref:`funcsql` section.